 Meeting Attendance.
-During the fiscal year ended December 31, 2016, there were five meetings of our board of directors, four meetings of the audit committee and three meetings of the compensation committee.
-Our nominating and governance committee did not meet during 2016 due to the fact that discussions with respect to nominating and governance matters were conducted at meetings of our board of directors and action by the nominating and governance committee during 2016 was done by unanimous written consent.
-No director attended fewer than 75% of the total number of meetings of the board of directors and of committees of the board on which he or she served during fiscal 2016.
+During the fiscal year ended December 31, 2018, there were four meetings of our board of directors, four meetings of the audit committee, three meetings of the compensation committee and one meeting of the nominating and governance committee.
+No director attended fewer than 75% of the total number of meetings of the board of directors and of committees of the board on which he or she served during fiscal 2018.
 The board of directors has adopted a policy under which each member of our board of directors is strongly encouraged but not required to attend each annual meeting of our stockholders.
-Five of our directors attended the annual meeting of our stockholders held in 2016.
+Four of our directors attended the annual meeting of our stockholders held in 2018.

 Our board of directors has established an audit committee, a compensation committee and a nominating and governance committee.
 Each committee operates under a charter approved by our board of directors.
-Copies of each committee's charter are posted on the Investor Relations section of our website, which is located at www.intracellulartherapies.com, under the caption "Corporate Governance."
+Copies of each committee's charter are posted on the Investors section of our website, which is located at www.intracellulartherapies.com, under the caption "Corporate Governance."
 The composition and function of each of these committees are described below.

 Audit Committee.
 This committee currently has three members, Mr. Van Nostrand (Chairman), Dr. Lerner and Mr. Riggs.
 Our audit committee's role and responsibilities are set forth in the audit committee's written charter and include the authority to retain and terminate the services of our independent registered public accounting firm.
 In addition, the audit committee reviews the annual financial statements, considers matters relating to accounting policy and internal controls and reviews the scope of annual audits.
-All members of the audit committee satisfy the current independence standards promulgated by the Securities and Exchange Commission and by The NASDAQ Stock Market, as such standards apply specifically to members of audit committees.
+All members of the audit committee satisfy the current independence standards promulgated by the Securities and Exchange Commission and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
 The board of directors has determined that Mr. Van Nostrand and Mr. Riggs are "audit committee financial experts," as the Securities and Exchange Commission has defined that term in Item 407 of Regulation S-K. Please also see the report of the audit committee set forth elsewhere in this proxy statement.

 Compensation Committee.
 This committee currently has three members, Mr. Marcus (Chairman), Dr. Alafi and Mr. Riggs.
-Our compensation committee's role and responsibilities are set forth in the compensation committee's written charter and includes reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the board of directors are carried out and that such policies, practices and procedures contribute to our success.
-Our compensation committee also administers our Amended and Restated 2013 Equity Incentive Plan, or 2013 Equity Incentive Plan.
-The compensation committee is responsible for the determination of the compensation of our chief executive officer, and conducts its decision making process with respect to that issue without the chief executive officer present.
-All members of the compensation committee qualify as independent under the definition promulgated by The NASDAQ Stock Market.
+Our compensation committee's role and responsibilities are set forth in the compensation committee's written charter and include reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the board of directors are carried out and that such policies, practices and procedures contribute to our success.
+Our compensation committee also administers our 2018 Equity Incentive Plan, or 2018 Plan.
+The compensation committee is responsible for the determination of the compensation of our chief executive officer.
+All members of the compensation committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.